Hi-C: Ecto Cooler

-Ecto Cooler was met with major backlash from fans due to the limited availability of the drink.
-The limited edition can version of the drink was only available online at four sites including Amazon.com and H.E.B.
-Neither could keep it in stock due to the overwhelming demand.
-Due to limited stock, the beverage was considered difficult to locate and purchase.

-A representative for the drink on the product's Facebook page informed fans that they needed to demand that their local store carry the product.
-At the end of the beverage's first week on sale, the item remained difficult to purchase but appeared on websites such as eBay for over $100 for a 12-pack.
-On Amazon, however, the drink was one of the most sold items.
-Physical Walmart stores as well as regional store Meijer carried them in stock.

 In October 2016, the Ecto Cooler Facebook page announced that the drink would be again discontinued at the end of the year with a post saying "My eyes are welling up with green tears as I write this: #EctoCooler will be laid to rest at the end of this year #RIPEcto."
 Fans were urged to stockpile the drink while it was still available; however, response to this news from fans was overwhelmingly negative considering the drink was never mass-produced or easy to find in stores during its May to December run.

 With the November 2021 release of Ghostbusters: Afterlife, a direct sequel to the original franchise, Ecto Cooler received an even more limited reissue.
-The 2021 reissue was not available for retail purchase at all; the only way to acquire the beverage was to win it by responding to official Hi-C and Ghostbusters-related social media posts or by buying it on the secondary market, where prices for a single 12-ounce bottle almost immediately reached the $200-$500 range.
+The 2021 reissue was not available for retail purchase at all; the only way to acquire the beverage was to win it by responding to official Hi-C and Ghostbusters-related social media posts.

 McDonald's

 In April 2017, McDonald's restaurants announced they were discontinuing Hi-C Orange Lavaburst from their beverage menu and replacing it with Fanta and Sprite TropicBerry sodas as part of a new promotional deal with Coca-Cola.
 In February 2021, McDonald's announced that Hi-C Orange Lavaburst would return to their menu by summer 2021.